 Who can't have the Pfizer/BioNTech COVID-19 vaccine?

 There has been considerable confusion in the media, and also in some health professional circles, about which people cannot have COVID-19 vaccines.
-In New Zealand, only the Pfizer/BioNTech messenger RNA (mRNA) vaccine is currently available, but two adenoviral vector vaccines (Janssen and Astra Zeneca) have been approved by Medsafe.
+In New Zealand, only the Pfizer/BioNTech messenger RNA (mRNA) vaccine is currently available, but two adenoviral vector vaccines (Janssen and Astra Zeneca) have been approved by Medsafe (neither are available in NZ).
 Some confusion may have arisen because vaccines which include a live but weakened virus - like measles, mumps, rubella (MMR) and the shingles vaccine (containing the varicella-zoster virus) - cannot be given to people with very compromised immune systems.

 The Pfizer/BioNTech COVID-19 vaccine does not contain any virus and it is impossible to catch COVID-19 from it.
 This means that like other inactivated vaccines, almost everyone can have at least one dose of this vaccine.
 This includes people who are pregnant or breastfeeding, have medical conditions, or are receiving treatments that weaken the immune system such as certain immunodeficiencies, cancer, HIV and some autoimmune diseases.

 So, is there anyone who cannot have the Pfizer/BioNTech COVID-19 vaccine?

 The Pfizer/BioNTech COVID-19 vaccine has an excellent safety profile and there are only a handful of eligible people (fewer than 100) in Aotearoa who cannot receive it at all.
 The list of reasons why the Pfizer/BioNTech COVID-19 vaccine may not be suitable is short: